ef4/ember-code-snippet/README.md

 Code Snippet Ember Component
 ============================

-This is an Ember component (and ember-cli addon) that lets you keep your sample code snippets in their own directory tree and then render them nicely in your app.
+This is an Ember component (and ember-cli addon) that lets you render code snippets within your app.
+The code snippets can live in their own dedicated files or you can extract blocks of code from your application itself.

 - Syntax highlighting thanks to [highlight.js](http://highlightjs.org/).
 - ember-cli's auto-reload will pick up changes to any of the snippet files.